Two found dead outside Amite city limits; family identifies victims as couple

 The two victims were Chrissy Jenkins and Christopher Hegwood, family members say.
 Investigators say they were both in their late 20s and in a relationship.
 Hegwood had three sons, family members added.

 "I don't understand why someone would do this to him and his girlfriend.
 They took him away from his kids, the future that they had together...everything.
 He's the type of person, that's just so willing, so giving, so I don't understand why somebody would do this," Hegwood's sister Chelsea said.
+"This is just the worst news that any lil sister can hear about her big brother.”

 The Sheriff's Office says they have not identified any suspects.